crepeia/wati/flowcharts and requests/translation sheet/notes.md

-## Version .2
+## Version v0.6.02
-Corrections of goodDeal translation made by Caroline Jansen and Henrique Gomide
+English and Spanish are completed.
+German in Beta.